Little River Band: 1998–present

-In December 2020, Rolling Stone Australia magazine reported that "the songwriters responsible for the band’s biggest songs – Graeham Goble, Glenn Shorrock, Beeb Birtles and David Briggs – are unable to perform as the Little River Band, the band they themselves invented back in 1974!
+In December 2020, Rolling Stone Australia magazine reported that "the songwriters responsible for the band's biggest songs – Graeham Goble, Glenn Shorrock, Beeb Birtles and David Briggs – are unable to perform as the Little River Band, the band they themselves invented back in 1974!
 A fake version of Little River Band continues to tour, playing parodies of their hits.
 The owner of the title, Stephen Housden, is adamant he won't share the rights with the original members."

 Little River Band were listed at number 44 in Rolling Stone Australia's "50 Greatest Australian Artists of All Time" issue.

 Little River Band's original manager, Glenn Wheatley, died from complications of COVID-19 on 1 February 2022 at the age of 74.

 In 2022, Nashville singer, composer and guitarist Bruce Wallace replaced Rich Herring in the current band's lineup.

-In September 2022, the band founders announced the remastered and expanded re-release of their first ten albums, alongside two new compilations, set for release on 14 October 2022.
+In September 2022 the band founders announced the remastered and expanded re-release of their first 10 albums, alongside two new compilations, Ultimate Hits and Masterpieces, which were released on 14 October 2022.

+The current version of Little River Band independently released a new album Window To The World in October 2024.

+Original bassist Roger McLachlan died from pancreatic cancer in April 2025.